openedx/edx-documentation/en_us/course_authors/source/course_features/credit_courses/in_course_reverification.rst

 Example Assessment: Learner View
 =================================================

-When learners arrive at the assessment in the courseware, the introductory text and the verification checkpoint are visible.
+When learners arrive at the assessment in the course, the introductory text and the verification checkpoint are visible.
 The assessment content in the third component in the unit is not visible.